Tumbadoware/tumbadoware.github.io/README.md

  Tumbadoware, Mostly known on social media as Eternal/EternalWhis Is a Learning Coder; My hobbys are Reading, Coding, Playing Soccer, & Playing Retro Games!
 # What To Expect Next
  I will try to creare Proxy's, Unblocked Games, &  Personal Sites!
+ # How to Contact Me?
+ -You can Countact me via Discord, or Email!
+- Chief Keef#8882 or Eternalsarg@gmail.com